yfwang/Getting-and-Cleaning-Data-Course-Project/README.md

 - Create a second, independent tidy set with the average of each variable for each activity and each subject.
 - Write the data set to the `tidy_data.txt` file.

-The `tidy_data.txt` in this repository was created by running the `run_analysis.R` script using R version 3.2.2 (2015-08-14) on Windows 8.1 64-bit edition.
+The `tidy_data.txt` in this repository was created by running the `run_analysis.R` script using R Version 1.0.143 on Windows 7 64-bit edition.

 This script requires the `dplyr` package (version 0.4.3 was used).